Barboun | An elegant Shoreditch Turkish restaurant

 That’s why people usually only have it once a year.

-Turkish food, on the other hand is absolutely delicious, and quite frankly needs to be eaten considerably more frequently than it currently is.
+Turkish food, on the other hand is absolutely delicious, and quite frankly needs to be eaten in London considerably more frequently than it currently is.
 Which is what Barboun is here to help with.

 Some of the smaller dishes include pan-fried red mullet (which is what the restaurant is named after) with a chunky muhammara red pepper dip; some beef manti dumplings with oak-smoked paprika encased in a striking black dough (it’s made with activated charcoal, and adds a smokiness to the whole dish); and classic stuffed dolmas vine leaves, punched up with sun-dried aubergine & sour cherry.